rehierl/html-outliner-spec/implementation-overview.md

 A section is considered to be a **top-level section of an outline** if it has no parent section, or if its parent section is an inner section of a different outline.
-Note that an outline may have multiple top-level sections.
+As an outline may have more than one top-level section, it can't have a single root section.

-A section is considered to be an **inner section of an outline** if it is a top-level section, or if it is a descendant of such a section (with no top-level section of another outline in between).
+A section is considered to be an **inner section of an outline** if it is a top-level section, or if it is a descendant of such a section - with no top-level section of another outline in between.

 The `parentSection` property will be set if a section is added as subsection to another section.
 It must hold a null reference if a section is not a subsection